Akira Nakai: Company

 Nakai later started his own company called RAUH Welt BEGRIFF (which means Rough World Concept) and eventually became known for modifying Porsches, giving them oftentimes extreme body alterations.
 His usual modifications include a new front bumper, rear bumper, side skirts, wheel arches and spoilers.
 In addition, he offers several options such as new fenders of various widths, suspension adjustments and smaller aesthetic additions, like canards and special rivets.
 The track width of the "RWB" Porsches is particularly widened.
 Nakai's and his company's modifications are said to have reached a "cult status" and his aesthetics are described as "singular".

-Tribute
+In popular culture

-People who admire both cars and video games were pleased when Nakai was featured as the "Build Icon", appearing as himself in the 2015 video game Need for Speed.
+Nakai appeared as himself in the 2015 video game Need for Speed as the "Build Icon",.
 The widebody kits designed by him were available for players to use on select Porsche models, and his "Stella Artois" custom Porsche 911 Turbo could be earned in-game.